abbreviatedman/spellbound/data/quotes.md

 1
 00:00:00,297 --> 00:00:02,297
-Previously on "The Magicians"...
+Previously on "The Magicians"…

 2
 00:00:02,298 --> 00:00:04,135
 I hesitated, but The Beast,
-I should have...
+I should have…

 3
 00:00:04,160 --> 00:00:06,617